cloin/oci-upload-par/README.md

-# OCI Model Directory Uploader
+# OCI Directory Uploader

-A Python utility for uploading model directories to Oracle Cloud Infrastructure using PAR (Pre-Authenticated Request) links.
+A Python utility for uploading directories to Oracle Cloud Infrastructure using PAR (Pre-Authenticated Request) links.

 ## Features